bonfus/muLFC/README.md

 Python 3.6 (cp36) and a 32 bit system, while `LFC-0.1-cp34-cp34m-manylinux1_x86_64.whl`
 is for Python 3.4 installed on a 64 bit system.

-If you want to build the code yourself, see below.

 ### Compilation

+You may want to build the code yourself, especially for optimizing performances.

 To compile and install the C library just do